In This Section

 - Our proximity to varied habitats allows for extensive fieldwork and learning opportunities;

-all students get hands-on experience with instrumentation in data collection.
+all environmental science students get hands-on experience with instrumentation in data collection.

 - You can participate in a summer internship as early as your second year.

 - Lessen the total time and cost to complete a USciences MS or PhD—the integrated graduate credit program allows qualified undergraduates to take up to 15 additional credits of graduate coursework at no extra cost

 USciences NewsView All

 - Dig It: Student's Passion Leads to Month-Long Excavation Trip in Belize

 June 30, 2020

 Victoria Pobok Bio'20, HumSci'20 has always loved learning about ancient cultures and this summer she was able to indulge that curiosity during a month-long archeological dig in Northern Belize studying the ancient Maya.

 - USciences' Brewing Science Program Awarded Grant To Develop Quality Testing Lab

 December 16, 2019